The 12 Best Vitamin C Serums + Benefits & Application Tips

-- Don't use it with AHAs, BHAs, or retinoids—as these ingredients don't really play well with each other.
-If you want to use any of the former ingredients, we recommend using them at night and vitamin C in the morning.
-The caveat to this: If it's formulated all in the same product, it's probably using a more stable derivative of vitamin C and fine to use.
+- Don't use it with retinoids—as these ingredients don't really play well with each other.
+If you want to use a retinol, we recommend using it at night and vitamin C in the morning.
+The caveat to this: If it's formulated in the same product, it's probably using a more stable derivative of vitamin C and fine to use.

 - Speaking of derivatives, pay attention to the one in your formula.
 It can affect the stability and efficacy of the product.
 Vitamin C comes in many derivatives, including L-ascorbic acid, magnesium ascorbyl phosphate, tetrahexyldecyl ascorbate, ascorbyl palmitate, sodium ascorbyl phosphate, and ascorbyl tetraisopalmitate.
 (Unlike L-ascorbic acid, which is hydrophilic and unstable, both ascorbyl-6-palmitate and magnesium ascorbyl phosphate are stable at neutral pH.)
 Look for our other formulation tips here.